Dressage rules at Hobbyhorse Slovakia events developed by HOBBYHORSE COMMUNITY

 • The performance begins and ends with a salute to the judge, at which the rider nods his head and/or lowers one hand from the reins.

 • The performance may begin when the judge greets the contestant with a nod of the head or verbally.
-The referee may start the start by sounding a signal such as a bell.

 • If a competitor forgets a task, he can ask the judge for advice and also for a decision from which task he can continue his performance.